samtron1412/docs/tech/it/net/network.md

       liệu)
     - Quy hoạch sóng để tránh nhiễu ( 3 chanel không chồng lấn nhau là 1,6,11)

+## LAN

+- Backchaul
+    + The connection from the access point back to the main network / router.
+- Mesh:
+    + Access points are wirelessly connected with each other and the main router / network instead of connected via wire (Ethernet, fiber optic, etc.)
+- Wired Access Backhaul
+    + Access points are connected back to the main network using wires.

 # CIDR (Classless Inter-Domain Routing)